-Is Seattle’s flag the worst?
-Or the 30th best?
-You tell us
+Design experts say Portland’s city flag is better than Seattle’s.
+Do you agree?

 The flags for Washington cities and towns vary widely.
 Tell us in the comments which ones you think are the best and worst, and how you think Seattle’s flag stacks up.

+The topic of city flags got more attention after Roman Mars, host of the podcast “99% Invisible,” gave a TED Talk about them in 2015.
+Mars called out Pocatello’s particularly hideous banner, prompting the movement toward changing it.

-Seattle Times producers Laura Schinagle, Nick Saffan, Taylor Blatchford and Jeff Albertson contributed to this report.
+Seattle Times news researcher Miyoko Wolf and producers Laura Schinagle, Nick Saffan, Taylor Blatchford and Jeff Albertson contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.